ImMohammad20000/marzban-backup/README.md

 then save the changes

-now run this command for start bor
+now run this command for start bot

 ```bash